Constantin1489/trrc/README.md

 ```sh
 trrc -F@ --type 'Basic' --ip 127.0.0.1 --field 'Front:Back:Tags' --deck 'Computer Science' 'What is GPL?@The GNU General Public License is a free, copyleft license for software and other kinds of works.@LICENSE::GPL' --toml-section 'CS' --toml-write ~/.trrc
 ```

-And you can reuse your config with `--alias CS`
+And you can reuse your config with `--alias CS`.

 Also you can overwrite the config with an argument,
 ```sh